seaco2/seaco2/docs/index.md

 ## Getting around

+  * The menu at the **top** takes you to a different section.
-The menu on the **left** takes you to different pages.
-The menu on the **right** is for navigating within the current page.
-There's a search bar at the **top**.
+  * The menu on the **left** takes you to different pages within this section.
+  * The menu on the **right** is for navigating within the current page.
+  * There's a search bar at the **top** along with a button to switch between dark and light modes.

 ## How to update this wiki

 This wiki is built with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) and hosted on GitHub Pages from the repo [seaco2/seaco2.github.io](https://github.com/seaco2/seaco2.github.io).
 The wiki is automatically updated whenever you push to the `main` branch of the repo.
-The content is formatted with [Markdown](https://www.markdownguide.org/cheat-sheet/).
+The content is formatted with [Markdown](https://www.markdownguide.org/cheat-sheet/) with a bunch of Markdown extensions enabled as described in the [Material docs](https://squidfunk.github.io/mkdocs-material/reference/).

 ### File structure